 Many possible causes can be attributed or blamed for having pain in the lower back.
-Diseases or injuries to muscles, bones, joints and nerves are the most common causes.
+Diseases or injuries to muscles, bones, joints, and nerves are the most common causes.
 However, pain in the lower back may be something way serious.
-It may be a symptom of organ malfunction, specifically organs within the abdomen, pelvis or chest.
-Appendicitis, aneurism, kidney infection, bladder infection, pelvic infection, ovarian disorders, and a lot more, can cause pain referred to the back.
+It may be a symptom of organ malfunction, specifical organs within the abdomen, pelvis or chest.
+Appendicitis, aneurysm, kidney infection, bladder infection, pelvic infection, ovarian disorders, and a lot more, can cause pain referred to the back.

 The simplest, ultrasound imaging, is used to acquire images in the body.
-This is done with the use of high frequency sound.
+This is done with the use of high-frequency sound.
 X-ray, the most familiar to us, is an imaging method that aids in determining the site and cause of the pain.
 Through discography, a contrast dye is injected into the spinal disc.
 The spinal disc might be the cause of pain the lower back.
 CT, short for computed tomography, is another diagnostic method.
 When a disc rupture is suspected to be the cause for lower back pain, this is the diagnostic method done.
 This is a fairly painless and quick method.
 Magnetic resonance imaging or MRI is employed in evaluating the lumbar region.
-In electrodiagnostic procedure, three procedure are involved.
-These are electromyography, EP evoked potential studies, and a study on the nerve conduction.
-For the proper monitoring of any possible infection, disorder or fracture in the bones, bone scan is done.
-Thermography, is used to come up with a measurement changes in temperature.
+In the electrodiagnostic procedure, three procedure is involved.
+These are electromyography, EP evoked potential studies and a study on the nerve conduction.
+For the proper monitoring of any possible infection, disorder or fracture in the bones, a bone scan is done.
+Thermography is used to come up with a measurement changes in temperature.

 To determine the proper sort of treatment to be executed, diagnosis is indispensable.
 Some cases call for simple solutions that involve medications, hot and cold packs, enough rest and sufficient exercise.
 Surgery isn’t always the solution.